BMP-TUD/pyCLINE/README.md

 # Contributing to pyCLINE

-If you want to contribute to the `pyCLINE` package, you can do it so here on Gitlab by creating a feature either for bug reports or suggestions.
+If you want to contribute to the `pyCLINE` package, you can do it so here on Gitlab when having a Gitlab account or on [Github](https://github.com/BMP-TUD/pyCLINE) with the repository feature by creating a issue either for bug reports or suggestions.

 If you have already written code to fix bugs or add extensions then feel free to creat a pull request, however before putting substantial effort into major code changes please open an issue to discuss it.